TL;DR

 Hamline-Midway sits in the middle of St. Paul — literally and figuratively.
 Bounded by Snelling Ave to the east and Hamline Ave to the west, anchored by University Avenue and the Green Line light rail, this is a dense, working-class neighborhood that doesn't get much attention from Twin Cities food writers focused on the more polished dining scenes of Grand Avenue or Northeast Minneapolis.

 That's a mistake.
-Hamline-Midway has one of the highest concentrations of immigrant-owned restaurants in the metro, home to Vietnamese, Mexican, East African, Hmong, and Southeast Asian kitchens where plant-based cooking isn't a trend — it's embedded in culinary tradition.
-You don't need to search for the vegan menu at Ngon Vietnamese Bistro.
-The tofu dishes are right there, prepared with the same care as everything else.
+Hamline-Midway has one of the highest concentrations of immigrant-owned restaurants in the metro, home to Vietnamese, Mexican, East African, Hmong, and Southeast Asian kitchens where plant-based cooking is not always a trend label.
+It is embedded in culinary tradition.
+Ngon Vietnamese Bistro used to be the obvious example here, but its closure does not erase the broader point: University Avenue still rewards plant-based diners who know how to order.

 Add Hampden Park Co-op, one of the neighborhood's anchoring community institutions, and you have a vegan-friendly destination that rewards the trip off the beaten path.
 And because it's on the Green Line, getting here without a car is genuinely easy.